Please note that images above may contain product not included with purchase.

-Our Web Relay makes it easy for you to control relays and monitor inputs using any web browser or software.
-Our Web Relay allows you turn relays on or off, create macros to send multiple commands, monitor inputs, and write your own software to do any of these things and more with your own software.
-This Web Relay is a ProXR Lite series controller which is a widely adopted standard used by industry for many years.
-Equipped with your choice of 1, 2, 4, or 8 on-board relays, the ProXR Lite series Web Relays suit the needs of most of our customers.
+Our Web Relay Boards make it easy for you to control relays and monitor inputs using any web browser or software.
+A Web Relay Board allows you turn relays on or off, create macros to send multiple commands, monitor inputs, and write your own software to do any of these things and more with your own software.
+This Web Relay Controller is a ProXR Lite series controller which is a widely adopted standard used by industry for many years.
+Equipped with your choice of 1, 2, 4, or 8 on-board relays, the ProXR Lite series Web Relay Controllers suit the needs of most of our customers.
 Integrated Analog to Digital Converters may be used to manually control the relays, or they may be used to read external sensors.
-Equipped with 8 or 10-Bit resolution, the ADC built into Web Relays add tremendous flexibility for various application requirements.
+Equipped with 8 or 10-Bit resolution, the ADC built into Web Relay Controllers add tremendous flexibility for various application requirements.

-Start by downloading Base Station at https://ncd.io/start.
-Connect your Web Relay to your network and run Base Station.
-Start up base station from a computer on the same network as your Web Relay and you can see the connection information for your Web Relay.
-If you enter the IP Address into a Web Browser or double click on the Web Relay in Base Station you should be brought to the Web Page for that board.
+Start by downloading Base Station at https://ncd.io/start and Run the application.
+A window will appear which listens for all NCD UDP broadcasts.
+Plug in your Web Relay Board and wait for the Network window to populate with the IP address of the Web Relay Board.
+Enter the IP Address into a Web Browser or double click on the Web Relay Board in Base Station you should be brought to the Web Page for that board.
 From there you can configure the interface, control relays, or read inputs.

 This controller is equipped with 8-Channels of 8/10-Bit Analog to Digital Converters, capable of reading analog voltages from 0 to 5 Volts DC.
 The ADCs on this controller allow monitoring of external sensors or contact closure input detection.
 Connect external temperature sensors, light sensors, current sensors, buttons, switches, or anything else that generates a 0-5VDC analog or contact closure output.
 With 8-bit resolution, analog inputs will convert 0-5 Volt signals into a value from 0 to 255.
 With 10-bit resolution, values of 0 to 1023 may be measured.
 Input resolution is software selected.
 Simply ask the controller for the analog value of each input, and the controller instantly responds.